ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 ## Version -03 to -04 ## {#sec-03-04}

+* Added references to IANA registries.

-* Editorial fixes and improvements.
+* Editorial fixes.

 ## Version -02 to -03 ## {#sec-02-03}